LuxoftSDL/sdl_requirements/detailed_docs/Policies/triggers_joint_all_flows.md

 PoliciesManager must

-a.
-PROPORIETARY FLOW: initiate the PTUpdate sequence by sending SDL.PolicyUpdate request to HMI right after the first application has registered on SDL;
-b.
-HTTP FLOW: initiate the PTUpdate sequence by sending OnSystemRequest(url, PTS_in_binaryData) to mobile app
+trigger a PolicyTableUpdate sequence

 #### Absent/invalid `certificate`
 3.
 In case

-SDL is built with "DEXTENDED_POLICY:PROPRIETARY" flag

 a secure service is starting [app sends StartService (any_serviceType, encypted=true)]

-there is NO `certificate` at `module_config` section at LocalPT or the certificate is invalid
+there is NO `certificate` on a file system or the certificate is invalid

 SDL must

 trigger a PolicyTableUpdate sequence on sending SDL.OnStatusUpdate(UPDATE_NEEDED) to HMI to get `certificate`

-Note: In case `certificate` exists at `module_config` section -> SDL must NOT trigger PTU but start  TLS/DTLSHandshake (_see also [GetSystemTime](https://github.ford.com/SmartDeviceLinkMirror/sdl_requirements/blob/develop/detailed_docs/SDL-HMI_API/GetSystemTime/GetSystemTime_TRS.md)_)
+Note: In case `certificate` exists on a file system (files location are defined by `CertificatePath` and `KeyPath` parameters in .INI file) -> SDL must NOT trigger PTU but start TLS/DTLSHandshake (_see also [GetSystemTime](https://github.ford.com/SmartDeviceLinkMirror/sdl_requirements/blob/develop/detailed_docs/SDL-HMI_API/GetSystemTime/GetSystemTime_TRS.md)_)

 #### The current date is 24 hours prior to module's certificate expiration
 4.